-Pat is a certified pension trustee and was chairman of the board of a Florida municipal pension plan.
+Pat is a certified public pension trustee and was chairman of the board of a Florida municipal pension plan.
 In June 2021 he was appointed by the City Commissioners of Gainesville Florida to their General Employees Pension Review Committee.
 He is a graduate of Manhattan College in the Bronx and the Georgetown University Law Center night school in Washington DC.
 Pat is a member of the Virginia Bar and the American Association of Individual Investors.

 The system no financial advisor can support, because their lawyers won’t let them